Hofstra University School of Law (J.D., 2007)

 - Providing an opinion letter on a project’s 421-a eligibility related to the $150M sale of the project

-Additionally, Tyng co-chairs the Firm’s NYC Climate Mobilization Task Force where she has become New York City’s leading legal expert on Local Law 97 of 2019 (“LL97”) and its impact on the NYC real estate industry.
-Tyng has been invited to speak on numerous panels and authored many articles on LL97.
+Additionally, Tyng co-chairs the Firm’s NYC Climate Mobilization Task Force where she has become New York City’s leading legal expert on Local Law 97 of 2019 (“LL97”) and PACE financing’s impact on the NYC real estate industry.
+Tyng has been invited to speak on numerous panels and authored many articles on LL97 and PACE.
 Tyng is sought after by New York City’s owners and lenders to advise on how LL97 will impact their real estate portfolio and how to protect against LL97’s financial impact.
 Tyng regularly advises on LL97 matters relating to due diligence, leasing provisions, and financing.
-Tyng’s practice also includes counseling clients on PACE financing and PACE’s interconnection with property taxes.
+Tyng’s practice also includes counseling owners, developers, senior lenders, and PACE lenders on fitting PACE financing into the capital stack and PACE’s interconnection with property taxes.

 Tyng is fluent in Mandarin Chinese.
 She is admitted to practice in New York, New Jersey, and Connecticut.